 My second week of mini lessons in the unit focus on subtraction strategies for larger numbers.
 I teach adding up, removal, friendly numbers, keeping a constant difference, and the algorithm.
 Once again, I don’t expect students to fully grasp everything I teach, but I do want them to have a familiarity with the terms.
 We will be using the terms for the next several weeks in our number talks, which is where my students will develop a more thorough understanding.
 Since the focus of my number talks are all strategies other than the algorithm, I use my small group time for teaching the algorithm.

-I tried really hard to create fun and innovative ways to practice addition and subtraction.
-I also placed a lot of emphasis on word problems, especially two-step word problems.
-I looked for ways to practice all of the standards and not just the basic algorithm.
+I tried really hard to create fun and innovative ways to practice addition and subtraction in my students’ work time.
+There was an emphasis on word problems, especially two-step word problems, because this is always what gives students the most trouble.
 You’ll find activities for the properties of addition and finding the missing number in addition and subtraction number sentences.

 I do like to have a collection of resources for my students around the classroom.
 I like to display an addition and subtraction anchor chart for the algorithm, as well as provide examples in students interactive notebooks.
 Rather than using a traditional math interactive notebook, I use My Math Reference Notes, because they save me SO MUCH time cutting, folding, and pasting.